Albadylic/pokemon-trumps/README.md

 };
 ```

+Question: Would it be better practice to do two separate effects?

 ## Comparing the stats, and sensible use of states

 So the game starts when the user clicks play, this sets `gameStarted` to `true` and triggers `GameBoard` rendering.